EPR spectra often display hyperfine structure, where the spectral lines split into several other ones,

 - plot

-static object showing the simulated EPR spectrum.- df
+- ggplot2static object showing the simulated EPR spectrum.

 Details